• Skip to primary navigation

 Cooks Tips

-• Poached rhubarb will keep in the fridge for up to 3 days.
+• Poached rhubarb keeps well in the fridge for up to 3 days.

 • When possible, buy local rhubarb grown sustainably.